-ACADC offers dual credentials - the CDAAC Christian Certificate and CCAPP State Approved Certificate.
+ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

 This provides a well-rounded and comprehensive approach in preparing to work in the field of Drug and Alcohol Addiction and Recovery!